 Peace by Piece, Inc. is a 501(c)3 non-profit organization that provides aid to orphaned and vulnerable children in developing countries, with current efforts focused in Tanzania, Africa.
 It is our hope that by providing education, nourishment, shelter and clothing; we will build better lives for these children and take a small step towards eradicating poverty, peace by piece…

-My husband, Chad, and I formed Peace by Piece in June 2010 following a life-changing trip to Tanzania.
+The idea for Peace by Piece originated in 2010 following a life-changing trip to Tanzania.
 I was fortunate to spend 2 months teaching and volunteering at Peace Matunda Orphanage and Children’s Centre, located in Kimundo Village, outside of Arusha.
 It was during that trip that my eyes and ultimately my heart were opened to another world; a world where children are lucky if they have three meals a day, are privileged to have one pair of shoes and one change of clothing.
 It’s a place where it is the exception, not the rule, for a child to be educated beyond the 7th grade.
 Yet these children work just as hard, love just as much and dream just as big as the children in our own community.
 Mery, at 8 years old, told me that she wants to be a teacher when she grows up.
 Maria, 6, wants to be a pilot; Editha, 7, a nurse.